Smart Fiberglass Solutions Contact Us Now

 Mechanical Performance

-• Tensile Strength: Fiberglass cloth generally offers higher tensile strength due to continuous fibers.
+• Tensile strength: Fiberglass cloth generally offers higher tensile strength because it uses continuous fibers.

-• Load Distribution: Fiberglass mat distributes stress more evenly in multiple directions.
+• Load distribution: Fiberglass mat distributes stress more evenly across multiple directions.

-• Fatigue Resistance: Cloth performs better under repeated directional loads.
+• Fatigue resistance: Fiberglass cloth usually performs better under repeated directional loads.

 Flexibility and Conformability

-• Fiberglass mat adapts easily to curved and irregular surfaces.
+• Fiberglass mat conforms easily to curved, uneven, and irregular surfaces.

-• Fiberglass cloth may wrinkle on tight radii if not properly handled.
+• Fiberglass cloth may wrinkle on tight radii if not handled correctly.

 Resin Compatibility and Consumption

-• Fiberglass mat absorbs more resin, increasing laminate thickness.
+• Fiberglass mat absorbs more resin and creates thicker laminates.

 • Complex shapes or uneven substrates